-Kate is an Animal Behaviourist, media personality, educator and freelance writer.
-She writes for several magazines and web-based publications on the topic of animal behaviour and is the resident animal behaviourist for Hound TV (Channel 31, Melbourne).
+Kate is a PhD qualified Animal Behaviourist, media personality, educator, expert witness and freelance writer.
+She writes for several magazines and web-based publications and is regularly sought by media in relation to animal behaviour.
 See the ‘Media‘ page for more information and links to some of Kate’s latest articles and media activities.

 Kate has had a life-long passion for animals and keen interest in their behaviour and welfare.
 Having owned many pets throughout her life including dogs, cats, parrots and rabbits, she currently has a Boxer called Archie and a reclassified guide dog Labrador Retriever called Joseph.